c-stop/cstop-netlify-cms-react/content/pages/home.md

   SAG and other industry leaders and worldwide organizations.
 Our methods and protocols have proven to be successful.
-We adhere to all federal, state and local guidelines which include, but are not limited to safety plans, physical distancing, hygiene protocols, Covid-19 testing (lab based PCR and antigen) nationwide, staffing & operations and cleaning, sanitizing & disinfecting.
+We adhere to all federal, state and local guidelines which include, but are not limited to safety plans, physical distancing, hygiene protocols, COVID-19 testing (lab based PCR and antigen) nationwide, staffing & operations and cleaning, sanitizing & disinfecting.
 With our informed leaders and highly trained safety compliance teams, we help minimize the risk of bringing an infection home.
-buttonText: Learn More About C-stop's Services
+buttonText: Learn More About C-Stop's Services
-buttonLinkTo: services
+buttonLinkTo: Services
 featuredClients:
   carouselTitle: Clients we've kept healthy....
   featuredClientsLogos: